martindevans/Myriad.ECS/readme.md

 Myriad.ECS supports netstandard2.0, and is compatible with Unity.
 There is a Unity integration package (providing editor integration) [here](https://github.com/martindevans/Myriad.ECS.Unity).

+## Documentation

+Detailed documentation can be found in the [wiki](https://github.com/martindevans/Myriad.ECS/wiki).

 ## Guide

 Everything in Myriad happens in a `World`, created with a `WorldBuilder`.